TBH, I Forgot About My Flat Iron Until I Discovered These 11 Sleek, Straight Styles

 Blunt Bob

 Ah, the uniform, chin-length bob.
-What makes this chic style even more alluring is the fact that it’s not only easy to style and maintain, but it makes you look pulled together practically anywhere, anytime.
+What makes this chic style even more alluring is that it's not only easy to style and maintain, but it also makes you look effortlessly pulled together—anywhere, anytime.
 But with this style, you’re going to nix the layers for something more blunt.

 “You want something that works with your texture, not against it.
 One-length cuts are super flattering,” explains Ballance.
 Working with same-length strands looks painfully chic when styled straight with a flat iron or flipped out on the ends, and though this shear may lack movement, it looks like a graceful curtain with every move.
 “For fine hair, a blunt bob can make it feel fuller,” he adds.